THE IRIDIUM WAY

 Operation Sam’s Club

 Iridium Technology, in cooperation with the Reno Sam’s Club and Operation Shoebox (Belleview, FL) organizes an annual collection drive that supports U.S. troops stationed overseas.
-We ran Operation Sam’s Club for five years we have averaged from one to four TONS of donations collected for care packages.
 During the five years that we ran Operation Sam’s Club, Iridium’s efforts resulted in over TEN TONS of donations being sent to US troops!

 To learn more about Operation Sam’s Club (and see more pictures): Click Here